 9. Elastic Path: Composable Core Commerce Engine

-Last but not least on our best commercetools alternatives list is Elastic Path.
+Last but not least on our commercetools alternatives list is Elastic Path.
 This platform takes a composable, API-first approach to commerce.
 Instead of positioning as an all-in-one ecosystem, Elastic Path centers on transaction logic, pricing flexibility, and integration freedom.
 Its pricing follows an enterprise model and is usually tailored based on usage and implementation scope.

 Elastic Path core features: